stackery/sss-local-debugging/Module-3.md

 aws logs filter-log-events --log-group-name /aws/lambda/sss-sns-to-db-Function --query 'events[*].[message]' --output text | tr '\r' '\n'
 ```

+Copy and paste the event message into an event.json file.
 It should look something like:
 ```JSON
 {
   "Records": [